sukhmanvig/DreamCode/doc/sprint3/SR3.md

 ## Best experience

-Seeing the frontend-backend fucntionality of the account features start to work.
+Seeing the frontend-backend functionality of the account features start to work.

 ## Worst experience